oduameh/node-course/docs/Instructions/keys-and-wallets.md

 ![success](/img/txsub1.png)

-Let's now check the addresses of wallet1 and wallet2 to see what UTxOs they now contain.
+Now check the addresses of wallet1 and wallet2 to see what UTXOs they now contain

 ```
 cardano-cli query utxo --address $(cat ~/preview/wallet1/payment.addr) --testnet-magic 2